itworsley/Web-Computing-Architectures-Node-Express-Assignment/README.md

 1. Open your browser to `http://csse-s365.canterbury.ac.nz/`
 2. Enter the url `csse-s365.canterbury.ac.nz` and your unique `SENG365_PORT` in order to run the API tests on the latest build of your server.
 3. The test runner will generate a report of the results for you.

+Tester